The following was written in 1825 by Samuel Barrett (Boston: American Unitarian Association).

-19. Because the power which Christ possessed was, as him affirmed, given to him.
-“All power is given unto me,” &c., Matt 28:18.
+19. Because the power which Christ possessed was, as he affirmed, given to him.
+“All power is given unto me,” &c., Matt.
+28:18.

 20. Because he positively denies himself to be the author of his miraculous works, but refers them to the Father, or the holy spirit of God.
 “The Father that dwelleth in me, he doeth the works,” John 14:10.
 “If I cast out devils by the spirit of God,” &c., Matt.
 12:28.